surajkarki66/initdemy-authentication-PENN-Stack/README.md

 - Run `Runs seed scripts
   Runs seed scripts
 - Run `npx prisma generate` or `yarn prisma generate` from the server folder to establish link between schema.prisma and .env file
-- Run `npx prisma db push` or `yarn prisma db push` to create create a new migrate (to sync database schema to prisma schema)
+- Run `npx prisma db push` or `yarn prisma db push` to create a new migrate (to sync database schema to prisma schema)

 ## Viewing the database data and tables